 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Family Engagement Opportunities: Number of scheduled events in the school year where families and/or the community are invited to participate.
 No baseline data in year 1 of school operation.
-The school held 20+ scheduled events in the 21-22 school year where parents and/or community are invited to participate.
+No baseline data in year 1 of school operation.
 The school held 20+ scheduled events in the 22-23 school year where families and/or the community were invited to participate.
 KIPP will host ten (10) events or more a year where families and/or the community are invited to attend and participate.
 Family Engagement Satisfaction: Annual school culture survey results where families share their satisfaction level with the available opportunities for No baseline data in year 1 of school operation.
-78% of KIPP families were satisfied with the parent participation opportunities available at the school in the 21-22 school year.
-87% of KIPP families were satisfied with the parent participation opportunities available at the school in the 22-23 school year.
+No baseline data in year 1 of school operation.
+88% of KIPP families were satisfied with the parent participation opportunities available at the school in the 22-23 school year.
 75% of KIPP families are satisfied with the parent participation opportunities available at the school.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 involvement at the school.
 Student Average Daily Attendance: The average percent of students attending school daily.
 No baseline data in year 1 of school operation.
-KIPP reported 89% average daily attendance at P2 in the 21-22 school year for all students.
-KIPP reported 88% average daily attendance at P2 in the 21-22 school year for students qualifying as low income.
-KIPP reported 91% average daily attendance at P2 in the 21-22 school year for multilingual learners.
-KIPP reported 75% average daily attendance at P2 in the 21-22 school year for students with disabilities.
+No baseline data in year 1 of school operation.
 KIPP reported 90% average daily attendance at P2 in the 22-23 school year for all students.
-KIPP reported 89% average daily attendance at P2 in the 22-23 school year for students qualifying as low income.
-KIPP reported 93% average daily attendance at P2 in the 22-23 school year for multilingual learners.
-KIPP reported 83% average daily attendance at P2 in the 22-23 school year for students with disabilities.
+KIPP reported 90% average daily attendance at P2 in the 22-23 school year for students qualifying as low income.
+KIPP reported 96% average daily attendance at P2 in the 22-23 school year for multilingual learners.
+KIPP reported 93% average daily attendance at P2 in the 22-23 school year for students with disabilities.
 95% average daily attendance or higher in the P2 reporting period.
 Student Chronic Absenteeism: No baseline data in year 1 of school operation.
-SY: 21-22 KIPP was tracking at 39% chronic SY: 22-23 KIPP is tracking at 32% chronic chronic absence rate less than or equal to 5%
+No baseline data in year 1 of school operation.
+SY: 22-23 KIPP is tracking at 41% chronic chronic absence rate less than or equal to 10%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percent of students missing 10% or more of the enrolled school year.19-20 baseline data has been used to absenteeism rate in the 21-22 school year for all students absenteeism rate in the current school year for all students set 3 year goals as it is most representative of a traditional school year.
-20-21 data is being shared for reference only.
-KIPP was tracking at 42% chronic absenteeism rate in the 21-22 school year for students qualifying as low income KIPP is tracking at 32% chronic absenteeism rate in the current school year for students qualifying as low income KIPP was tracking at 33% chronic absenteeism rate in the 21-22 school year for multilingual learners KIPP is tracking at 29% chronic absenteeism rate in the current school year for multilingual learners KIPP was tracking at 71% chronic absenteeism rate in the 21-22 school year for students with disabilities KIPP is tracking at 60% chronic absenteeism rate in the current school year for students with disabilities Student Suspensions: The percent of students that have been suspended from school.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percent of students missing 10% or more of the enrolled school year. absenteeism rate in the current school year for all students KIPP is tracking at 41% chronic absenteeism rate in the current school year for students qualifying as low income KIPP is tracking at 11% chronic absenteeism rate in the current school year for multilingual learners KIPP is tracking at 33% chronic absenteeism rate in the current school year for students with disabilities Student Suspensions: The percent of students that have been suspended from school.
 No baseline data in year 1 of school operation.
 KIPP does not have suspension data for the 20-21 school year.
 Suspensions were not reported due to the transition to distance learning.
-KIPP's suspension rate for all students in the 21-22 school year was 5% KIPP's suspension rate for low-income student suspension rate less than or equal to 2% -3ppt
+KIPP does not have suspension data for the 21-22 school year.
+KIPP's suspension rate for all students in the 22-23 school year is tracking at 8%. student suspension rate less than or equal to 2% -3ppt